MIT-SPARK/config_utilities/docs/Parsing.md

 # new YAML to merge (right)
 root: !TAG {child: {a: 12, b: 13}, numbers: [4, 5], other: temp}

-# result of merging right to left with !append
+# result of merging right into left with !append in place of !TAG
 root: {child: {a: 12, c: 0, b: 13}, numbers: [1, 2, 3, 4, 5], scalar: -1, other: temp}
-# result of merging right to left with !replace tag
+# result of merging right into left with !replace in place of !TAG
 root: {child: {a: 12, b: 13}, numbers: [4, 5], scalar: -1, other: temp}
-# result of merging right to left with !merge tag
+# result of merging right into left with !merge in place of !TAG
 root: {child: {a: 12, c: 0, b: 13}, numbers: [4, 5, 3], scalar: -1, other: temp}
 ```